Inika-Goyal/strawberry-sweet-win/README.md

 # Welcome to the sweet wins tic-tac-toe, where loss is sweet in its own way

+## Project Description and How to Play 🍓:
+A cute strawberry shortcake–themed tic-tac-toe game where you play against an AI.
+Soft pinks, strawberry reds, and creamy whites create a whimsical aesthetic, with floating strawberry decorations and smooth animations.
+Lose a round?
+A fun modal pops up with a self-improvement goal to keep you motivated while playing.

+1. Tap an empty square to place your X—just like decorating a sweet strawberry treat!

+2. The AI will take its turn and place an O—it’s your friendly dessert rival!

+3. Try to line up three X’s in a row—horizontally, vertically, or diagonally—before the AI does.

+If the AI wins, don’t worry!
+A cute modal will pop up with a self-improvement goal to sprinkle a little growth into your day.

+Want to play again?
+Just reset the board and start a fresh, yummy round!

 ## How can I edit this code?

 There are several ways of editing your application.